mollyhoward319/CandidateSearch/README.md

 ## Deployment

 The application is deployed on Render.
-You can visit the live application here: [Candidate Search Application](https://candidatesearch.onrender.comv)
+You can visit the live application here: [Candidate Search Application][(https://candidatesearch-1.onrender.com/)]

-To deploy this application to Render, follow the instructions on [Render's deployment guide](https://coding-boot-camp.github.io/full-stack/render/render-deployment-guide).

 ## License